Huntshaw Cross transmitting station: 1 November 1982 - Second Quarter 1983

-The UK's fourth UHF television channel started up, but wasn't broadcast from Huntshaw Cross until summer 1985.
+The UK's fourth UHF television channel started up, but wasn't broadcast from Huntshaw Cross until July 1984.

 Second Quarter 1983 - March 1997

 405 line television was discontinued early, and for the next 14 years only the four primary analogue UHF channels were radiated.

 March 1997 - 1 November 1998

 The fifth UK analogue UHF channel was added.

 Analogue and Digital television

 1 November 1998 – 1 July 2009

 The initial roll-out of digital television involved running the digital services interleaved (and at low ERP) with the existing analogue services.

 1 July 2009 – 29 July 2009

 Digital Switchover started at Huntshaw Cross.
 The analogue BBC2 service on channel 62 was switched off, along with the BBC Mux 1 service on channel 54- and the new "BBC A" multiplex started up on the newly vacated channel 62 at full post-DSO power.

 Digital television

 23 July 2009 – 30 September 2009

 All the remaining analogue TV channels were shut down and the new post-DSO digital multiplexes for the PSB channels started up at full power.
 Huntshaw Cross was subject to a complex multi-stage switchover, and the COM multiplexes (Mux A, Mux C and Mux D) were not switched from their pre-DSO configurations immediately.